Waste and Contaminated Soil

 The monitoring of the elaboration of waste planning is also one of the areas of expert legal guidance offered by the firm, and it allows business managers to know what effect the aforementioned plans might entail for their operations, especially for owners of major management facilities.

 Our guidance also covers matters related to the state of the soils affected by potentially polluting activities.
 In this area, we assist our clients in complying with the obligation to provide information (filing requests, studies regarding the processing of environmental permits, etc.) and duties related to maintenance and restoration.
-The firm also offers advice regarding the relationship between soil quality and urban uses.

 • Ongoing preventive guidance for producers and executives, including agents, dealers and waste carriers, in relation to compliance with their obligations (both bureaucratic and operational).